 Oxidative rancidity reaction mechanism

 Below you can find the reaction mechanism depicting the start of oxidative rancidity.
 Oxidative rancidity is an oxidation reaction which starts by an unsaturated fatty acid forming a radical (the dot next to the molecules represents a radical).
 Radicals are highly reactive and will always want to react with something else again.
-Radicals can be formed spontaneuosly, for example under influence of light as well as the presence of certain metals.
+Radicals can be formed spontaneously, for example under influence of light as well as the presence of certain metals.

 The newly formed radical will then react with oxygen.
 It will still be a radical but with the oxygen atoms attached to it.
 It will now need to react with something that’s not a radical to get rid of its radical properties.
 In this example that is molecule LH.
-LH can be another unsatured fatty acids, but it can also be another molecule, for example an anti-oxidant.
+LH can be another unsaturated fatty acids, but it can also be another molecule, for example an anti-oxidant.

 This series of reactions shows a pathway that will commonly occur in oxidative rancidity.
 However, since these radicals are so reactive, they will also react with other components.
 It’s during those reactions that those rancid odour and flavour molecules are formed